renatomorenocz/react-native-image-cache-hook/README.md

 [![CircleCI](https://circleci.com/gh/renatomorenocz/react-native-image-cache-hook.svg?style=svg)](https://circleci.com/gh/renatomorenocz/react-native-image-cache-hook/)

-React Native image cache hook for iOS and Android is a simple hook to do cache in file system of images from network.
+React Native image cache hook for iOS and Android is a simple hook to add cache in file system of images from network.

 ## Installation